-We usually stay at hostels as a family with our teenagers in tow, but this experience was different.
+As guests we usually stay at hostels as a family with our teenagers in tow, but this experience was different.
 We used the YHA Rocks location as a base for a couple’s long weekend in Sydney.

 Where is the Sydney Harbour YHA?